ricoberger/echoserver/README.md

 - `/request`: Returns the response of the requested server.
 The request body should have the following structure:
   `{"method": "POST", "url": "http://localhost:8080/", "body": "test", "headers": {"x-test": "test"}}`
+- `/fibonacci`: Returns the Fibonacci number for the given `n` parameter, e.g.
+  `?n=100`.
+The intention behind this endpoint is to simulate a CPU-intensive task.
 - `/metrics`: Returns the captured Prometheus metrics.

 ## Building and Running